-To merge the layers, head to the Layers panel and Shift + click all the layers so that they are all selected.
-When selected they will turn a lighter gray.
+To merge the layers, head to the Layers Panel and Shift + click all the layers so that they are all selected.
+When selected, they will turn a lighter gray.

-The layer copies will appear in your Layers panel, and they will automatically be selected.
+The layer copies will appear in your Layers Panel, and they will automatically be selected.
 Without clicking off to deselect them, right-click (Win) or Control + click (Mac) the selected layer copies and select Merge Layers.

 Once you’ve merged the layers, you’ll notice a new layer appears in your Layers Panel containing all the elements and layers of your project.

-Another way to merge the layers is to use the shortcut Control + Alt + Shift + E (Win) or Command + Option + Shift + E (Mac) after you have selected all your layers.
+Another way to merge the layers is to use the keyboard shortcut Control + Alt + Shift + E (Win) or Command + Option + Shift + E (Mac) after you have selected all your layers.
 This shortcut will simultaneously duplicate and merge all of the different elements onto one layer.

-It is very important to duplicate all the layers before merging them as this will allow you to go back and make any adjustments to individual elements of your project.
-Otherwise, all the layers will merge into one and you won’t be able to access and edit the different elements anymore.
+It is very important to duplicate all the layers before merging them, as this will allow you to go back and make any adjustments to individual elements of your project.
+Otherwise, all the layers will merge into one, and you won’t be able to access and edit the different elements anymore.

 The offset amount should be half of the canvas dimensions.
 For example, as my canvas dimensions are 400×400, my offset amount will be +200 for both the Horizontal and Vertical settings.